 K22.5: Diverticulum of oesophagus, acquired

-The oesophagus or gullet connects the mouth with the stomach.
-It is a muscular tube.
-The muscles in the oesophagus move food into the stomach.
+The esophagus or gullet connects the mouth with the stomach.
+It is made up of a muscular tube.
+The muscles in the esophagus move food into the stomach.
+The inside of the oesophagus is hollow and lined with mucous membrane.

 Additional indicator